 Parent Education:

-Parent Goal Domain: Title of Domain being targeted
+Parent Goal Domain: Title of domain being targeted

 Instrumental Goal: Objective of the program (make sure this is measurable, objective, and specific) include data collection procedure and mastery criteria.

-Baseline: Include a brief statement about the Member’s Parent’s current skill level including a baseline measurement that EXACTLY matches the mastery criteria of the goal.
+Baseline: Include a brief statement about the Member’s Parent’s current skill level including a baseline measurement that matches the mastery criteria of the goal.

-Parent Goal Domain: Title of Domain being targeted
+Parent Goal Domain: Title of domain being targeted

 Instrumental Goal: Objective of the program (make sure this is measurable, objective, and specific) include data collection procedure and mastery criteria.

-Baseline: Include a brief statement about the Member’s Parent’s current skill level including a baseline measurement that EXACTLY matches the mastery criteria of the goal.
+Baseline: Include a brief statement about the Member’s Parent’s current skill level including a baseline measurement that matches the mastery criteria of the goal.

 Location of Service: Include a description on where services will take place.
 Provider may not provide services in the school setting, day care, or other locations in which parent or caregiver is not present, unless prior authorization is given by the health plan.